ErickZuniga/edmunds-claude-code/README.md

-# Edmund's Claude Code Setup
+# Claude Code for Expo & Spring Boot

+Note: This fork is in beta.
+The changes from the original edmunds-claude-code plugin were done by AI and haven't been tested.

-My personal Claude Code configuration for productive web development.
-This plugin provides **14 slash commands** and **11 specialized AI agents** to supercharge your development workflow.
+A Claude Code configuration for productive full-stack development with Expo (React Native for web, Android, and iOS) and a Java 21 + Spring Boot backend.
+This plugin provides **12 slash commands** and **11 specialized AI agents** to supercharge your development workflow.

 ## Quick Install